huanran-hu/DiVid/README.md

 - **Style**: compares InceptionV3 pool3 video features to measure variation in composition, texture, color, lighting, and appearance.
 - **Subject**: localizes subjects with GroundingDINO, tracks masks with SAM 2, and encodes subject crops with DINOv2.
 - **Scene**: reuses the subject masks, suppresses the subject region, and encodes the surrounding scene with DINOv2.
-- **Motion v4.1**: extracts subject-relative trajectories with CoTracker and non-rigid deformation with RAFT after subject canonicalization; the two RBF kernels are combined with equal weight.
+- **Motion**: extracts subject-relative trajectories with CoTracker and non-rigid deformation with RAFT after subject canonicalization; the two RBF kernels are combined with equal weight.
-- **Camera v3**: tracks background points with CoTracker and fits global affine/homography transforms with RANSAC to measure camera translation, scale, rotation, and related changes.
+- **Camera**: tracks background points with CoTracker and fits global affine/homography transforms with RANSAC to measure camera translation, scale, rotation, and related changes.

 Subject, Scene, Motion, and Camera share subject localization but use different downstream regions and descriptors.
 Subject encodes the foreground, Scene encodes the subject-suppressed background, Motion measures subject-relative movement, and Camera measures global background motion.